-What are the nutritional benefits of jute leaves?
+What are the nutritional benefits of jute (Ewedu) leaves?

 Jute leaves is rich in most of the daily nutritional requirements, such as protein, carbohydrates, fiber, vitamin A, vitamin C, Riboflavin, Folate, calcium, potassium, magnesium, and iron.